Divorce For Men

 If you can do those things then you may want to consider filing the divorce yourself.
 There are certain forms that you will need and each state has its own requirements as to how you are to go about filing and deadlines that need to be met.

-The forms that you will need can be purchased online in a divorce packet and in some cases, the county court in the area where you live may even provide free online forms.
+The forms that you will need can be purchased online in a divorce packet and in some cases, the county court in may even provide free online forms.

 For more on how to effectively represent yourself in your divorce, we suggest you look into Matt O'Connell's best selling guide, "No BS Divorce Strategies for Men."